Bell P-39 Airacobra: United Kingdom

 In 1940, the British Direct Purchase Commission in the US was looking for combat aircraft; they ordered 675 of the export version Bell Model 14 as the Caribou on the strength of the company's representations on 13 April 1940.
 The British armament was two nose-mounted .50 caliber machine guns and four .303 caliber Browning machine guns in the wings.
 The 37 mm gun was replaced by a 20 mm Hispano-Suiza cannon.

 British expectations had been set by performance figures established by the unarmed and unarmored XP-39 prototype.
 The British production contract stated that a maximum speed of 394 mph +/- 4% was required at rated altitude.
 In acceptance testing, actual production aircraft were found to be capable of only 371 mph at 14090 ft.
 To enable the aircraft to make the guaranteed speed, a variety of drag-reduction modifications were developed by Bell.
 The areas of the elevator and rudder were reduced by 14.2% and 25.2% respectively.
 Modified fillets were installed in the tail area.
 The canopy glass was faired to its frame with putty.
 The gun access doors on the wing had been seen to bulge in flight, so they were replaced with thicker aluminum sheet.
 Similarly, the landing gear doors deflected open by as much as two inches at maximum speed, so a stronger linkage was installed to hold them flush.
 The cooling air exit from the oil and coolant radiators was reduced in area to match the exit velocity to the local flow.
 New engine exhaust stacks, deflected to match the local flow and with nozzles to increase thrust augmentation, were installed.
 The machine gun ports were faired over, the antenna mast was removed, a single-piece engine cowling was installed and an exhaust stack fairing was added.

-601 Squadron Airacobra I. The long-barrelled 20 mm Hispano-Suiza cannon Hispano is clearly shown, as are the .303 wing guns.
+601 Squadron Airacobra I. The long-barrelled 20 mm Hispano-Suiza cannon is clearly shown, as are the .303 wing guns.